The Science Behind

 Doctors in Lowell, Mass., Report Positive Outcomes for Second COVID-19 Patient Treated with Laser Therapy

-LOWELL, Mass., Sept.
-29, 2020 /PRNewswire/ — Scott Sigman, M.D., today announced the publication of a second case report demonstrating positive outcomes for a COVID-19
+Scott Sigman, M.D., published a second case report demonstrating positive outcomes for a COVID-19 patient treated with laser therapy.

 Study ﬁndings indicate that LLLT could be an effective therapeutic modality in the treatment of painful diabetic neuropathy.